EMI-Group/evox/README.md

 state = workflow.init(key)
 ```

-To run the workflow, call `step` on the workflow.
+Now, call `step` to execute one iteration of the workflow.

 ```python
 # run the workflow for 100 steps